WebOrigami/docs/src/content/cli/intro4.md

 Carol: HELLO, CAROL.
 ```

-It is easy to transform an entire async graph of one type of object into a new graph of a different type of object.
-You only need to identify or define a one-to-one transformation function that handles a single object, and ori can apply that as a many-to-many transformation of an entire graph.
+It is easy to transform an entire async tree of one type of object into a new tree of a different type of object.
+You only need to identify or define a one-to-one transformation function that handles a single object, and ori can apply that as a many-to-many transformation of an entire tree.

 The second argument to `@map/values` is a function.
-Technically, the second argument can be any async graph, but for the moment, we'll use a regular JavaScript function.
+Technically, the second argument can be any async tree, but for the moment, we'll use a regular JavaScript function.

-The map example above takes the original greetings graph:
+The map example above takes the original greetings tree:

 <figure>
 {{ @svg samples/cli/greetings.yaml }}
 </figure>

-and creates a new graph where all the values are uppercase:
+and creates a new tree where all the values are uppercase:

 <figure>
 {{ @svg @map/values(samples/cli/greetings.yaml, samples/cli/uppercase.js) }}
 </figure>

 In this intro, we're just transforming text, but you can transform anything in bulk, including images and other binaries.
-If you can write a function to transform a single thing in JavaScript, you can use ori to apply that transformation to an entire graph of things.
+If you can write a function to transform a single thing in JavaScript, you can use ori to apply that transformation to an entire tree of things.

-## Traversing a transformed graph
+## Traversing a transformed tree

-<span class="tutorialStep"></span> If you ask for a specific value from a mapped graph, then only that value is computed:
+<span class="tutorialStep"></span> If you ask for a specific value from a mapped tree, then only that value is computed:

 ```console
 $ ori "@map/values(greetings.yaml, uppercase)/Alice"
 HELLO, ALICE.
 ```

-`map` doesn't do all its work when invoked, but immediately returns a new async graph that will invoke the mapping function on demand.
-You can think of such an async graph as a _lazy dictionary_.
+`map` doesn't do all its work when invoked, but immediately returns a new async tree that will invoke the mapping function on demand.
+You can think of such an async tree as a _lazy dictionary_.
 The lazy dictionary doesn't have a permanent entry for "Alice", but if you ask for "Alice", the lazy dictionary will go and compute the desired value.

-## Use a graph as a map
+## Use a tree as a map

-Above it was noted that the second argument passed to `map` can actually be any graph, not just a mapping function.
+Above it was noted that the second argument passed to `map` can actually be any tree, not just a mapping function.
 This lets you use data to transform other data.

 Suppose that you have base data, like an array of people: